Learning while Deploying: Fleet-Scale Reinforcement Learning for Generalist Robot Policies

 LWD-based data flywheel

-Challenges of Fleet-Scale RL for generalist policy
+Challenges of Fleet-Scale RL for Generalist Policies

 Learning from deployment sounds natural, but applying RL to a generalist robot fleet is difficult.
 Fleet replay is highly heterogeneous, mixing tasks with different instructions, horizons, reward sparsity, success frequencies, and degrees of human intervention.
 Stable value learning is required to extract useful improvement signals from sparse and delayed rewards without overfitting to transient online data.
-Besides, modern VLA policies often use generative action heads such as flow-matching.
+Moreover, modern VLA policies often use generative action heads such as flow-matching.
 These policies generate actions through a multi-step denoising process, making likelihood-based policy extraction or direct policy-gradient training difficult to apply.

 LWD addresses these challenges with two components: Distributional Implicit Value Learning (DIVL) for value learning, and Q-learning with Adjoint Matching (QAM) for policy extraction.